Third-party

 Your location: Some areas in the UK are more prone to theft, vandalism or traffic accidents, so these locations will likely see higher premiums

-Your driving history: Having few years of experience will go against you, but if you have been driving for a while your history of claims and convictions will also be a factor
+Your driving history: If you have been driving for a while your history of claims and convictions will also be a factor

 Your car: Insurers sort car makes and models into different insurance groups based on factors like performance and ease of repairs, and cars in lower

-While students may face higher premiums than most, there are ways you can look to lower the cost of cover:
+While students may face higher premiums than most, there are ways you can look to lower the cost of cover and save some money:

 Telematics insurance, sometimes known as black box cover, is when insurers use GPS technology to monitor your driving, rewarding good habits with future discounts